This post may contain affiliate links. Read the full disclosure here.

 - 1 roasting chicken

-- Combine water, carrots, celery, onion, garlic, bay leaves, thyme, salt, and pepper in crock-pot.
+- Combine water, carrots, celery, onion, garlic, bay leaves, thyme, and salt in crock-pot.

 - Place whole chicken on top of vegetables.